bcrespin/ansible.pf/README.md

 TODO
 ----------------
-restructure pf_tables to be avoid dest and use only name + a variable for tables folder
+restructure pf_tables to be avoid .dest and use only name + a variable for tables folder see to restore pf.conf if  test of new ruleset has failed